 All students and their parents will receive equal treatment, regardless of gender, ethnicity, sexuality or disability.
-Any concern should immediately be notified to your Progress Tutor or one of the College's Senior Managers.
+Any concern should immediately be notified to their Progress Coach or one of the College's Senior Managers.
 This policy also extends to cover issues such as graffiti, name calling, physical violence or harassment.
+We have an Equality, Diversity and Inclusion Coordinator who can be contacted via email spatel@boltonsfc.ac.uk